software-students-fall2023/5-final-project-plant5/README.md

 Navigate to [localhost:5000](http://localhost:5000/) to access the web app.

 Please make sure that port 5000 (for the web app) and port 27017 (for mongodb) are available on your machine.
-If unavailable, visit the deployed site or manually change the ports to use the web app.
+If unavailable, visit the deployed site or manually change the ports in `docker-compose.yml` to use the web app.